On Tilt Trading

 Perpetual Futures vs Spot: What Should You Know

 Traders are constantly looking for ways to maximize profits and minimize risks in the cryptocurrency world.
 Perpetual futures and spot trading are two of the most popular trading strategies.
 Knowing the difference between perpetual futures vs spot can make a huge difference in your trading.
+In this article, we’ll explore the differences between perpetual futures vs spots, how each works, and how to choose which strategy works best for you.
+Keep reading.

 What are Perpetual Futures?